ncomputers/neo/README.md

 If WeasyPrint is unavailable, the endpoint falls back to returning the rendered HTML.

+### KOT PDFs

+Kitchen Order Tickets for counter orders can be printed through ``GET /api/outlet/{tenant}/kot/{order_id}.pdf``.
+The route returns an 80mm render suitable for thermal printers and falls back to HTML when PDF generation is not available.

 For development convenience, a lightweight CLI is also available to prepare a tenant database or schema and report when it's ready: